What to Look for When Inspecting Your Bearings

 Your electric motors represent a significant expense.
 When one fails, costs associated with that motor add up.
 Those costs include not only the price for repair or replacement of the failed motor but also the cost of lost production time or unplanned downtime.
 In fact, the cost due to lost production usually dwarfs the motor repair and replacement cost.

 As vital as it is to get your motor back up and running, it is as important to find out why it failed in the first place.
 Discovering the cause of the failure allows you to prevent that problem from causing any future failures.
-Whether the investigation is done your own maintenance team or by a motor repair contractor, it is essential to learn from failures in order to improve your operations’ reliability.
+Whether the investigation is done your own maintenance team or by a motor repair, maintenance, or other contractor, it is essential to learn from failures in order to improve your operations’ reliability.

 Bearing failure accounts for over half of all electric motor breakdowns.
 So when you begin to look into why the motor failed, start by looking at the bearings.